Cyber Monday Facts and Fiction

 Within this context, Cyber Monday is a well constructed and beautiful fiction.
 The knee-jerk reaction is to believe the Cyber Monday story (as well as Black Friday) and most won’t do the research to validate that belief.

-The fact is Cyber Monday and Black Friday are both fiction, but ones that we collectively embrace (even Google).
-As such, our collective suspension of disbelief may lead both closer to fact over time.
+The fact is Cyber Monday and Black Friday were both fiction, but ones that we collectively embraced (even Google).
+As such, our collective suspension of disbelief led both to become a reality.
+Marketers succeeded in telling a story that people believed.
+Perception became reality.

 Postscript: Leave A Comment // Subscribe (RSS Feed)